named-data/ndn-cxx/docs/code-style.rst

         int z = x + y;
         BOOST_ASSERT(z - y == x);

-    The expression passed to ``BOOST_ASSERT`` MUST NOT have side effects, because it MAY NOT be evaluated in release builds.
+    The expression passed to ``BOOST_ASSERT`` must not have side effects, because it may not be evaluated in release builds.

 3.28.
-Use ``static_assert`` for static assertions.
+Use ``static_assert`` for compile-time assertions.

     .. code-block:: c++